crosssenses/mediating-machines/src/pages/index.md

       name: Laurent Goetschel
       image: /img/laurent.png
       twitter: '@lgoetschel'
     - bio: "Ahmed Eleiba is the senior program officer for Mediation at swisspeace.
-He also represents SwissPeace in the CyberMediation initiative, which focuses on the role of social media and digital technologies in peace mediation.\_"
+He also represents swisspeace in the CyberMediation initiative, which focuses on the role of social media and digital technologies in peace mediation.\_"
       name: Ahmed Eleiba
       image: /img/ahmed.png
       twitter: '@Ahmed_eleiba'